 ZooKeeper runs in Java, release 1.5 or greater (JDK 5 or greater).
-It runs as an ensemble of ZooKeeper servers.
-Three ZooKeeper servers is the minimum recommended size for an ensemble, and we also recommend that they run on separate machines.
-At Yahoo!, ZooKeeper is usually deployed on dedicated RHEL boxes, with dual-core processors, 2GB of RAM, and 80GB IDE hard drives.
+It runs as group of hosts called a quorum.
+Three ZooKeeper hosts per quorum is the minimum recommended quorum size.
+At Yahoo!, ZooKeeper is usually deployed on dedicated RHEL boxes, with dual-core processors, 2GB of RAM, and 80GB IDE harddrives.